dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

     ...
 Listing2.csvcat.option_handler_dialect)
     (['self', 'name'], None, None, None)

 The ``name`` argument is listed in the argspec as a single regular argument.
-The result, when a program is run, is that while the options are being processed by **CommandLineApp** and **OptionDef**, the value for ``name`` is passed directly to the option handler method.
+The result, when a program is run, is that while the options are being processed by :class:`CommandLineApp` and **OptionDef**, the value for ``name`` is passed directly to the option handler method.

 The ``option_handler_columns`` method illustrates variable argument handling: